jekapulpit/url-shornener/README.md

 ## Retrospective
 What went well?

-* I think I did a good job with link generating and avoiding collisions
+* I did a big job with link generating and avoiding collisions
-* I made a good base for collecting statistics
+* I prepared a good base for statistics reports by collecting a lot of user's data

 What didn’t go well?

-* I had some trouble with geocoding because the gem responsible for this didn't work well (default workers were executing without necessary parameters)
+* I faced an issue in a geocoding gem.
+Default workers were executing without necessary parameters.

 Also, I added B-tree indexes and tested database performance with 'explain analyze'.
 It works great with 1000000+ rows (search query takes about 0.2ms).